-Over the past decade or so, online gaming has become the most prominent form of entertainment within the video game industry.
-Millions of players flock online to live out virtual lives of heroism and of course the direct opposite - total jerks.
-Mean things done in online games can be straight up evil.
+Over the past decade or so, online gaming has become one of the most prominent forms of entertainment within the video game industry.
+Millions of players flock online to live out the virtual lives of heroes and, of course, the virtual lives of total jerks.
 The cruel things gamers do to each other makes one wonder why there isn't a whole industry of online assassins for hire to take them out.
 The many examples of online game heists prove there are those who just want to watch the virtual world burn.

-It is these people that add an extra dimension to online games that some people never consider.
+These people add an extra dimension to online games that most would never consider.
 The world of online gaming trolls and bullies is as dark as those in the real world.
-They aren't simply mindless jerks who are taking a chance to cause grief to others but can often be sophisticated and evil planners.
-Here is some of the most messed up stuff done in video games by players.
+But these aren't always mindless jerks who are taking a chance to cause grief.
+Some are sophisticated and evil planners.
+Here are some of the most messed up stuff gamers have done to other players.

-In 2006, a group of players from the Serenity Now guild decided to crash a funeral that was taking place in World of Warcraft.
-They had discovered the event after another guild had advertised it through the game’s official forums.
-It was set to commemorate the real life death of one of their members after she had died following a stroke.
+In 2006, a group of players from the Alliance guild Serenity Now decided to raid an in-game funeral taking place in World of Warcraft.
+Members of a Horde faction planned the ceremony to commemorate the real death of one of their members after a fatal stroke.